Quick & Easy FREE Image Fixes for Beginners: GIMP Spotlight

 Since 2000 I've been teaching students all over the world using my tried and true custom approach (turning complex information into something simple, memorable, easy-to-understand in as short amount of time as possible) to ensure that you get the most important, relevant, and useful information that can be applied immediately.

-New bonus lectures and GIMP resources will continue to be added and timely design advice will be provided in the discussion forum.
+New bonus lectures and resources will continue to be added and timely design advice will be provided in the discussion forum.
 I love to help and always respond to inquiries and discussions ASAP.

 Empower yourself now by enrolling in this course and join our growing learning community!
-Click the "Take This Course" button in the upper right corner and let's get started building your new imaging editing skills today.
+Click the "Take This Course" button in the upper right corner and let's get started building your new digital imaging skills today.

 Welcome to this course!
 In this lesson I'll explain how this course will help anyone create more professional-looking images by making the most essential image fixes and edits using the free program GIMP as well as Photoshop's free online Image Editor.
 I'll explain what is covered and what you need to get started.